gvwilson/thirdbit/src/fiction/santas/index.md

 "No."
 The Elfabot hesitated.
-"I—error.
+"I—strange.
-I don't know who did.
+I don't know who did."
-Strange."
-Its eyes flashed on and off.
+Its eyes flashed rapidly.
 "Shall we see how well they work?"

 "You stay here and watch over the boy,"